denten-books/plain-text/4-format.md

 were few and simple.
 The transition between static and dynamic layouts necessitates renewed attention to form and format.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
-The "content"---all that is contained on a page, shifts constantly beneath the projected image.
-To put it another way: the computed sign circulates in novel and sophisticated formats like files and folders, databases and linked lists.
+The "content"---all that is contained on a page, shifts beneath the projected image.
+Unlike print, the computed sign circulates in novel and sophisticated formats like files and folders, databases and linked lists.
 More than passive conduits of meaning, these data structures shape the encounter with text.

 Think of it this way: even the familiar paragraph structure presents interesting complications.
-In shaping typographical space on the page the paragraph suggests corresponding mental units.
-A unit of language is thus also, in some sense, a unit of thought.
+In claiming typographical space on a page the paragraph suggests corresponding mental units.
+A unit of written language thus also becomes in some sense a unit of thought.
 But no such structures as paragraphs exist in the mind.
-At the level of physiology, the brain arrays information otherwise.
+At the level of physiology, the brain arranges information otherwise.
 Things get significantly more complicated when the paragraph acts to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
 Just like there is nothing inherently paragraph-like in the neural arrangement of the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
 We are presented instead with metaphors of paragraphs, pages, files, and folders.
-When reading electronically, we manipulate information through familiar mediating structures.
+The paragraph mediates between mental image and inscription.
+When reading electronically, we prefer to manipulate information through familiar mediating structures like folders, pages, and paragraphs.
 Thus one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
 Such metaphors open new figurative possibilities---one cannot literally "drag" or "drop" bits otherwise.
 But they also obscure the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.

 Bits and bytes differ from files and folders, pages and paragraphs in what they can do.
 The affordances of the physical medium differ drastically from